hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 }
 ```

-By adding labels the unique identifier of a metric is the key and the labels.
+By adding labels the unique identifier of a metric is the name and the labels.
 Based on that we need to modify the `Metrics` interface to use the labels as the unique identifier of a metric:

 ```java